elastic/elastic-agent-client/README.md

 2. Clients are expected to immediately establish the `CheckinV2` and `Actions` streaming RPC to allow them to receive their expected configuration and any actions that are required.
 The operation of these two RPCs is described in more detail directly in the [elatic-agent-client.proto](https://github.com/elastic/elastic-agent-client/blob/main/elastic-agent-client.proto) file.

+## Example Exchange

+TODO: Add an example message exchange between a component and the elastic agent.

 ## Developing

 The development process is driven by [Mage](https://magefile.org/).
 Run `mage -l` to see the list of targets.